Beechcraft Baron: T-42A Cochise (95-B55B)

 The T-42A Cochise is a military version of the Baron 95-B55 for use by the United States Army as an instrument training aircraft.
-The Army Aviation School took delivery of 65 aircraft, a further five were bought for delivery to the Turkish Army.
+65 aircraft were purchased for the Army Aviation School in 1965–1966; a further five were bought commercial off-the-shelf by the U.S. in 1971 from civil B55 production, assigned U.S. military serial numbers, and sold to the Turkish Army.

+Three Army T-42s were transferred to the United States Navy.
 By 1993, the Army's remaining T-42 aircraft had been transferred to the Army Reserve and the National Guard and were no longer in standard use.
+With the exception of three aircraft destroyed in accidents, three donated to technical schools for instructional use, and one at the United States Army Aviation Museum, all U.S. military T-42s were eventually transferred to civil owners as military surplus.
+In March 2023, the Army Aviation Museum T-42A, serial number 65-12697, was in storage and not on public display.

 SFERMA SF-60A Marquis

 A twin 530 hp Astazou X turboprop modification of the Baron first flown in 1961 developed from SFERMA's 1960 Astazou IIA turboprop conversion of a Model 95 Travel Air (SFERMA PD-146 Marquis).
 At least ten converted to follow on from eight converted Travel Airs.